eduardosouzas/node-kafka/README.md

 3. Run `yarn` to install dependencies.<br />
 4. Run `yarn start`.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.